 Background and Experience

-- Author of forthcoming book Code of Silence, Beacon Press, October 2021
+- Author of the book CODE OF SILENCE, Beacon Press, October 2021.

 - Featured in A & E Documentary "The Eleven"(2017) and in CNN's Death Row Stories' Documentary, "The Wrong Man?"
 (2015)

-- Member of the awards committee for Latin American Congress of Investigative Reporting (COLPIN) 2015-present; Organized conferences and has taught workshops in a dozen countries for many organizations, including the Knight Center for Journalism in the Americas; the International Center for Journalists and Investigative Reporters & Editors.
+- Training: Organized conferences and has taught workshops in a dozen countries for many organizations, including the Knight Center for Journalism in the Americas; the International Center for Journalists and Investigative Reporters & Editors.